yusufuznn/Movie-Sharing-Website-with-ASP.NET-MVC/README.md

-# 🎬 Perde Arkası - Film Paylaşım Platformu
+# 🎬 Perde Arkası - Movie Sharing Platform

 ![perdeArkasi](https://github.com/user-attachments/assets/5600d9e0-71e8-49c5-9a77-63739310ab55)

-## 📖 Proje Hakkında
+## 📖 About the Project

-**Perde Arkası**, kullanıcıların en sevilen filmler hakkında bilgi edinebileceği, IMDb puanlarını inceleyebileceği, yorum yapabileceği ve diğer sinemaseverlerle iletişim kurabileceği bir film paylaşım platformudur.
-Bu proje, film severler için eğlenceli ve bilgilendirici bir topluluk yaratmayı amaçlamaktadır.
+Behind the Curtain is a movie-sharing platform where users can explore detailed information about their favorite films, check IMDb ratings, leave comments, and connect with other movie enthusiasts.
+This project aims to create a fun and informative community for cinephiles.

-## 🚀 Özellikler
+## 🚀 Features

-- 🎥 Film paylaşımları: Detaylı özetler ve IMDb puanları.
+🎥 Movie Sharing: Detailed summaries and IMDb ratings.
-- 📜 Kullanıcı yorumları: Filmler hakkında düşüncelerinizi paylaşın.
+📜 User Reviews: Share your thoughts about films.
-- 🔖 Etiket sistemi: Filmleri kategorilere göre filtreleyin.
+🔖 Tagging System: Filter movies by categories.
-- 📄 Pagination: Filmleri sayfa sayfa gezinme özelliği.
+📄 Pagination: Navigate movies page by page.
-- 🌟 Lazy loading: İçerikler aşağı kaydırıldıkça şık bir şekilde yüklenir.
+🌟 Lazy Loading: Content loads elegantly as you scroll down.

 ---

-## 💻 Teknolojiler
+## 💻 Technologies

-Bu projede kullanılan temel teknolojiler:
+The key technologies used in this project are:

 - **Backend:** ASP.NET Core (C#)
 - **Frontend:** HTML, CSS, Bootstrap